 The concept was cutting edge in 1996.
 Please visit, but keep in mind the site was built as we traveled using Microsoft’s Front Page and that we have left it vintage for historical and sentimental reasons.
 It was a dream come true.

 That dream in 1996 evolved into the project we called Blondins’ Assignment America.
 On September 30, 1996, we left our home in Boyne City, Michigan.
 What might be the world’s largest field trip and hands-on learning experience began in Cleveland, Ohio, with science, rock and roll, and natural history.
 It progressed to marine life in Maine, the story of independence and immigration in New England, and national history and heroics in Philadelphia.
-It then intensified during our two-week stay in Washington, D.C. during an election cycle, and never slowed as we headed West.
+It then intensified during our two-week stay in Washington, D.C. during an election cycle, and never slowed as we headed south to Florida and then West.
 To give you an idea how ambitious we were, here is a list of places we visited in just the first month and here is an article about our first 10 weeks.

-Families, Technology and Education
+Familes, Technology and Education

 We received a fair amount of press at the time, which led to a U.S. Department of Education invitation to be featured speakers at a conference called “Families, Technology and Education.”
 Our paper was called, “People Make Dreams Come True, and Technology Expands the Possibilities: An Educational Journey across the United States.“ Pretty cool — and still relevant.